simplect/modern-openZWave/README.md

 - Complete the hook system

 This project is a full rewrite of the MinOZW example in the OpenZWave library.
 The idea is to allow programmers to quickly implement this and use ZWave without any troubles.
-All the including files EXCEPT the Makefile fall under the following license.
+All the including files EXCEPT the Makefile, jsoncpp library and the openzwave library fall under the following license.

 Installation:
 -----